 Anjali Vaidya, MD, FACC, FASE, FACP, Co-director

-Dr. Vaidya is nationally renowned for her expertise in all forms of pulmonary hypertension and right heart failure, including refined skill in using echocardiography to assess, monitor, and offer individually tailored therapy to patients with this complex disease.
-An active and published researcher and educator, Dr. Vaidya has extensive training and experience in helping patients with pulmonary hypertension and right-sided heart failure, including chronic thromboembolic pulmonary hypertension and other subtypes.
+Dr. Vaidya is recognized for her expertise in all forms of pulmonary hypertension and right heart failure, including refined skill in using echocardiography to assess, monitor, and offer individually tailored therapy to patients with this complex disease.
+A premier educator and published researcher, she has extensive training and experience in helping patients with pulmonary hypertension and right-sided heart failure, including chronic thromboembolic pulmonary hypertension (CTEPH) and other subtypes.
 Dr. Vaidya also serves as the director of the pulmonary hypertension fellowship program at Temple.
 She joined the Temple PH, Right Heart Failure, and CTEPH program after serving as Co-Director of PH at the University of Pennsylvania.